-Option 1 Approve the reorganization as proposed including annexation to the City of San Ramon and detachment from CSAs P-6.
+- Option 1 Approve the reorganization as proposed including annexation to the City of San Ramon and detachment from CSAs P-6. - A. Consider the information contained in the CEQA documents prepared and adopted by the County, including the MND in conjunction with County General Plan and Specific Plan Amendments and the County Development Plan for modifications to Gale Ranch Phases 3 and 4 to accommodate the Bella Vista Elementary School (February 2014); Addendum to the DV Draft EIR entitled "Gale Ranch Phase IV Final Development Plan & Vesting Tentative Subdivision Map DV San Ramon (January 2005); Final Subsequent EIR (1996); and the Final EIR for the DV General Plan Amendment and Specific Plan (1992); Mitigation Monitoring and Reporting Program (1992), and Findings, Recommendations and a Statement of Overriding Conditions (1996). - B. Approve the proposal, to be known as Dougherty Valley Reorganization #18: Annexation to the City of San Ramon and Corresponding Detachment from CSA P-6 subject to the following terms and conditions:

-- A. Certify LAFCO has reviewed and considered the information contained in the various CEQA documents prepared and adopted by the County, including the MND in conjunction with County General Plan and Specific Plan Amendments and the County Development Plan for modifications to Gale Ranch Phases 3 and 4 to accommodate the Bella Vista Elementary School (February 2014); Addendum to the DV Draft EIR entitled "Gale Ranch Phase IV Final Development Plan & Vesting Tentative Subdivision Map DV San Ramon (January 2005); Final Subsequent EIR (1996); and the Final EIR for the DV General Plan Amendment and Specific Plan (1992); Mitigation Monitoring and Reporting Program (1992), and Findings, Recommendations and a Statement of Overriding Conditions (1996). - B. Adopt this report and approve the proposal, to be known as Dougherty Valley Reorganization #17: Annexation to the City of San Ramon and Corresponding Detachment from CSA P-6 subject to the following terms and conditions: - 1.
-The territory being annexed shall be liable for the continuation of any authorized or existing special taxes, assessments and charges comparable to properties presently within the annexing agency. - 2.
+- 1. The territory being annexed shall be liable for the continuation of any authorized or existing special taxes, assessments, and charges comparable to properties presently within the annexing agency. - 2.
 Allow the overlap of the City and CSA M-29. - 3.
 The City has delivered an executed indemnification agreement providing for the City to indemnify LAFCO against any expenses arising from any legal actions challenging the annexation. - C. Find that the subject territory is inhabited.
 Should the Commission receive an objection from any affected landowner or registered voter within the subject area, LAFCO will conduct a protest hearing.
-Absent any objection received before the conclusion of the commission proceedings on October 12, 2016, the Commission will waive the protest proceedings.
+Absent any objection received before the conclusion of the commission proceedings on October 14, 2020, the Commission will waive the protest proceedings.